 This includes all food trash and packaging materials – even things that are biodegradable!
 Many modern packaging materials don’t burn, so be sure to clean up any campfire litter.

 Human waste disposal is no longer permitted in the inter-tidal zone due to concerns about water quality.
 Pack it out or bury it in the uplands in a six-inch deep “cat hole” at least 200 feet from any water source.
 Toilet paper should always be packed out or carefully and completely burned.

-Leave What You Find.
 Take only memories (and photos!).
 One of the unique features of the Kenai Fjords coastline is the “ghost forests” – dead standing trees whose roots were inundated with salt water during the ’64 earthquake.
 Do not cut them up for firewood.
-Unlike parks in the lower 48, however, recreational rock collecting (by hand without tools) is permitted in Kenai Fjords and most Alaskan National Parks.
+Unlike parks in the lower 48, however, recreational rock collecting (by hand without tools) is permitted in Kenai Fjords and most of the national parks of Alaska.